basti075/WebAudio/README.md

    - The browser may request permission to access MIDI devices; use a browser with Web MIDI API support (for example, Chrome or Edge).
    - Once connected, MIDI notes or CCs mapped by the UI will trigger pad playback and controls.

-## Requirements
- - A browser with Web MIDI API support if you want to use a MIDI controller (e.g., Chrome, Edge).

 ## Headless mode

 - Headless mode runs the page in a non-interactive test mode.
 Use `?headless=1`, `?headless=true` or `#headless` on the URL to enable it.